JohnstonLab/Whiff-Cannon-4000/README.md

 ![Delivery barrel assembly](Images/Delivery_barrel.png)
 Delivery assembly IRL
-![Delivery barrel assembly IRL](Images/Delivery_barrel_IRL.png)
+![Delivery barrel assembly IRL](Images/Delivery_barrel_IRL.png) The top mount can be easily and rapidly switched, enabling many 10s to over 100 odours to be delivered to a single animal.

 The enclosure housing the solenoid valves and electronics was made from a Thorlabs enclosure.